Website User Experience Design – Nailing the Foundations

 Content

 It may also be constructive to figure out what visual assets you would like to feature on your site.
-In general, presenting meaningful images and videos mean higher engagement from users.
+In general, presenting meaningful images and videos means higher engagement from users.
 Therefore, it is worthwhile to consider if your product propositions can benefit from images or videos.

 Users only remember 20% of text written and 90% of all information transmitted to the brain is visual.